genexuslabs/mqtt-external-object/README.md

 ### Publishing messages

-The publish method receives a GUID, which is the Key of the `MqttStatus` after connecting, a topic, the message itself, the [Quality of Service](https://assetwolf.com/learn/mqtt-qos-understanding-quality-of-service) (there's a domain called MqttQoS), a boolean indicating if the message should be retained and a numeric stating the expiricy of the message (in seconds)
+The publish method receives a GUID, which is the Key of the `MqttStatus` after connecting, a topic, the message itself, the [Quality of Service](https://assetwolf.com/learn/mqtt-qos-understanding-quality-of-service) (there's a domain called MqttQoS), a boolean indicating if the message should be retained and a numeric stating the expiry of the message (in seconds)

 ```genexus
 &mqttStatus = MQTT.Publish(&mqttguid,&topic, &message, MqttQoS.AtMostOnce, true,30)